awslabs/multi-agent-orchestrator/examples/chat-chainlit-app/README.md

     - This should route to tech agent on Bedrock
 - What kind of pollen is causing allergies in Seattle?
     - This should health agent running local machine ollama
+- I get paid 20$ an hour. i work 8 hours a day. how much i can withdraw if i am allowed to withdraw 30% after 5 days
+    - This request should be routed to math agent to get more deterministic answer
 - (Ask a followup quesiton to the Travel agent by referring to some context in first response)